If you’re looking for the best places to eat in Tallahassee, then look no further than these locally owned restaurants.

 - Canopy Road Cafe: Canopy Road Cafe is the only chain you’ll find on this page.
 The reason it’s included is because their flagship restaurant was right here in Tallahassee.
 Canopy has 3 locations around town for locals and they’ve also expanded into Tampa and Jacksonville as well.
 They pride themselves on their delicious, diner style breakfasts – you will NOT leave here hungry.
 Canopy Road is also pet friendly, so if the pancake stack is larger than you expected, you can toss one over to your furry friend.

 - Milano Pizzaria: If you thought the days of a $5 lunch was gone, think again.
 Head to Milano’s for lunch, where you can get 2 slices of pizza and a drink for $4.95.
 And on most evenings, you can sit outside on their patio and enjoy live music, with your pup by your side.
 Now that’s a treat.
+NOTE: As of June 10, 2021 Milano’s is temporarily closed while they look for a new restaurant location.

 - Uptown Cafe & Catering: Fred and Beth Tedio have ran Uptown since 1983, where they serve healthy, homemade meals to a diverse clientele base.
 Being located next to the hospital, plenty of folks from the medical field pop in regularly.
 It’s also a favorite for the midtown, hipster crowd thanks in part to its large, dog friendly patio.
 When you go, you must try the apricot glazed smoked salmon omelette – it’s a fav among humans and dogs alike.